Aljgutier/react_flask/README.md

 *  xet environment variables
 *  expose the container port 3000 so that the client is accessible as an externally accessible port.
 *  change the working directory to client/api
-*  start the Flask server with Gunicorn - Flask will serve the client static files and API calls to `/api/data` route
+*  start the Flask server with Gunicorn - Flask will serve the client static files and API calls to `/api/data`

 Build the container.